-While cooperative purchasing is designed to facilitate faster, cheaper, and more effective procurement, it sacrifices important transparency and accountability measures in the process.
-Portfolio companies like NASPO contract with all fifty states, rapidly incorporating thousands of IT products and AI services systems impose unique risks on government agencies: they change the ways that government agencies interact with individuals, 74 produce inferences and predictions based on public data,75 and work in opaque and sometimes unaccountable ways.
-76 Generative AI tools-which have recently crept into cooperative purchasing agreements77-impose a variety of other risks as well: hallucinated responses that can mislead human decisionmakers, environmental impacts, and more.
-78 These Al systems need careful attention and specific oversight mechanisms to operate safely, but agencies provide effective, individualized cannot oversight through cooperative purchasing agreements.
+Unlike other IT services like file management or cloud hosting, AI systems impose unique risks on government agencies: they change the ways that government agencies interact with individuals,74 produce inferences and predictions based on public data,75 and work in opaque and sometimes unaccountable ways.76 Generative AI tools-which have recently crept into cooperative purchasing agreements77-impose a variety of other risks as well: hallucinated responses that can mislead human decisionmakers, environmental impacts, and more.78 These AI systems need careful attention and specific oversight mechanisms to operate safely, but agencies provide effective, individualized cannot oversight through cooperative purchasing agreements.
 They need competitive bidding and specific, protective contract language.